 "You have to just hope and have mercy on emergency health care, family funds [or] GoFundMe.
 It's just a hospital taking you in and just billing you forever," Mustipher said.

-"For South Florida's low income families who rely on these subsidies, any significant increase in their monthly health insurance premiums would threaten both their health and financial security," Mejia said.
+"For South Florida's low income families who rely on these subsidies, any significant increase in their monthly health insurance premiums would threaten both their health and financial security," said Mejia, whose organization offers services and supports economic development for people in at-risk communities.

-Neither side is showing any signs of budging, with the House not even expected to be in session before an expected shutdown next Wednesday, Oct.
-1, the start of the federal government's new fiscal year.
+Neither side is showing any signs of budging, with the House not even expected to be in session before an expected shutdown on Wednesday, the start of the fiscal year.

-She said Democrats plan to be in Washington outside of session on Monday after Trump cancelled meetings this week with Democratic leaders to negotiate avoiding the shutdown.
+She said Democrats plan to be in Washington outside of session on Monday after Trump canceled meetings this week with Democratic leaders to negotiate avoiding the shutdown.

 Copyright 2025 WLRN